 “Golden-phased” Spotfin croakers

-Main Beach is sandy which means it attracts the normal sandy shore species of fish while the pier’s pilings (it was built in 1928) are heavily covered with mussels much of the year (although this has changed somewhat due to recent practices by the city).
+Main Beach is sandy which means it attracts the normal sandy shore species of fish while the pier’s pilings are heavily covered with mussels much of the year (although this has changed somewhat due to recent practices by the city).
 In addition, a Wildlife Conservation Board reef was constructed out near the end of the pier in the ‘60s.
 Inshore wave action is typically mild and though water depth is only moderate it is more than sufficient for most pelagic species.

-Inshore, anglers should expect to see corbina, spotfin croaker, yellowfin croaker, a few sargo, barred surfperch, guitarfish, various rays, and small sharks.
+Inshore, anglers should expect to see corbina, spotfin croaker, yellowfin croaker, sargo, barred surfperch, guitarfish, various rays, and small sharks.
 The mid-pier area will yield all of these (but in a lesser number) and, in addition, offer white croaker, queenfish, halibut, sand bass, silver and walleye surfperch, sculpin (California scorpionfish), salema and jacksmelt.
 Although not a noted pier for halibut, a 27-pound beauty was taken in August of 2007.

 Yellowfin and spotfin croaker